im-kb/user_manager_client/README.md

 * **JavaScript**

 ## Features
-* Grid and list user view
+* Switch between grid and list user view
 * Sort users by their name A-Z or Z-A
 * Search users by name
 * Easy adding, deleting and updating made using modals.